 That said, this book is not legal advice.
 If what I suggest conflicts with laws or court rules in your jurisdiction, ignore me and obey the law—obviously.

 What qualifies me to write about typography?
 I have a visual-arts degree from Harvard, where I learned traditional letterpress printing and digital font design.
 My typographic work is in the permanent collection of the Houghton Library at Harvard.
 After college, I worked as a font designer for several years.
-I then ran a website-design studio in San Francisco.
-Later, I went to law school at UCLA and practiced civil litigation in Los Angeles for several years.
-These days, I work on a number of writing, design, and publishing projects, all centered around typography (including http://practicaltypography.com, a cousin of this book, aimed at a general audience).
+I then started a website-design studio in San Francisco.
+Later, I went to law school at UCLA and practiced civil litigation in Los Angeles.
+These days, I work on a number of writing, design, and software projects, all centered around typography (including Butterick’s Practical Typography, a cousin of this book, aimed at a general audience).

 The golden thread connecting these activities is my affection for the printed word.
 Technology changes, but the printed word remains irreplaceable.

-In addition to writing this book, I also designed the four fonts that are used throughout— Equity, Concourse, Triplicate, and Advocate —which have emerged from my work in legal typography.
+In addition to writing this book, I also designed the fonts that are used throughout—Equity, Valkyrie, Century Supra, Concourse, Triplicate, and Advocate—which have emerged from my work in legal typography.
 These fonts can be licensed for your own projects.